Live like a local: Art Walks in London

 3. Victoria Miro

 Victoria Miro is one of our favourites.
 This contemporary art gallery represents a diverse roster of artists working across various media, often exploring themes of identity, politics, and the human condition.
 Recent exhibitions have featured artists like Kudzanai-Violet Hwami, whose work addresses issues of Black and Queer identities, and Yayoi Kusama, whose immersive and vibrant conceptions communicate her feminist, anti-war ideologies.
-Victoria Miro's commitment to showcasing innovative and thought-provoking art makes it a significant player in London's contemporary art scene and we love them for it.
+Victoria Miro's commitment to showcasing innovative and thought-provoking art makes it a significant player in London's contemporary art scene, and we adore them for it.

 4. Peer